rat-pac/ratpac-two/doc/users_guide/command_interface.md

 This will execute `example_1.mac` followed by `example_2.mac`.

-In addition to macro files, ratpac can be configured with various flags which can be accessed by running `rat` with the `--help` flag
+In addition to macro files, ratpac-two can be configured with various flags, which can be accessed by running `rat` with the `--help` flag

 ```
 rat --help